top of page

 Dedmon Profile.png

 Ryan Dedmon is the Outreach Director and an Instructor and Consultant.
-He supports 911TI's relationships with 9-1-1 professionals through personal outreach and engagement, managing the organization's social media.
-He also liaisons with 911TI's peer support program partners, facilitates resilience courses, and speaks at conferences.
+He supports 911TI's relationships with first-responders through outreach and engagement, and managing the organization's social media.
+He also liaisons with 911TI's peer support program partners supporting them with consultation, speaks at conferences, and facilitates resilience training classes.

 Ryan holds a Master of Arts degree in Forensic Psychology and a Bachelor of Arts in Sociology.
-He is a California POST certified Academy Instructor and a certified CIT Coordinator through CIT International, Inc. He has contributed writings to The Journal of Emergency DispatchLaw Enforcement Today and 9-1-1 Magazine.
-He sits on the Health & Wellness Committee for the Association of Public-Safety Communications Officials (APCO), the Wellness Committee for the National Emergency Number Association (NENA), and the Outreach Committee for the International Academies of Emergency Dispatch (IAED).
+He is a California POST certified Academy Instructor and a certified CIT Coordinator through CIT International, Inc. He has contributed writings to The Journal of Emergency DispatchLaw Enforcement Today9-1-1 Magazine, and wrote a chapter in The Resilient 9-1-1 Professional: A Comprehensive Guide to Surviving & Thriving Together in the 9-1-1 Center.
+He sits on the Health & Wellness Committee for the Association of Public-Safety Communications Officials (APCO) and he sat on work group that created the guidelines for Peer Support Team Development, Implementation, and Oversight for the National Emergency Number Association (NENA).

 Ryan delivers keynotes and makes presentations at conferences throughout the country blending his education and experience behind the console to help dispatchers and police officers recover and grow from post-traumatic stress.